Ski the Pyrenees

 Not the first image that springs to mind when you picture a trip to Spain. • Photo: Herve Thivierge

-1. Proper, Canadian-style heliskiing – with multi-day heliskiing in an exclusive tenure of 400km2 and 250 named runs of all orientations, the terrain is plentiful and varied with skiing that ranges from playful to precipitous.
+1. Proper, Canadian-style heliskiing.
+With multi-day heliskiing in an exclusive tenure of 400km2 and 250 named runs of all orientations, the terrain is plentiful and varied, with skiing that ranges from playful to precipitous.

-2. Just one helicopter operates each day, serving 3 or 4 groups of 4 skiers plus guide.
+2. Just one helicopter operates each day, serving 3 or 4 groups of 4 skiers plus a guide.
 Small numbers ensure the tenure is not over-skied, but also enable the local team to deliver a hyper-personalized service, adapting your stay according to conditions and showing you the very best of the Val d’Aran from powder stashes to pampering spas and spectacular ski tours to secret mountain restaurants.

-3. Programmes start at €4,300 per person including transfers, accommodation, ski hire and 12 heli-drops over 3 or 5 days, making this a high-value, low-commitment heliski trip.
+3. Programmes start at €4,300 per person, including transfers, accommodation, ski hire and 12 heli-drops over 3 or 5 days, making this a high-value, low-commitment heliski trip.
 Of course, if you should score great conditions, you can always opt to pay for more drops.
 What’s more, when it comes to the extras like après-ski and lift passes, this is a far cry from the big names and big prices of Colorado, British Columbia, Savoie and the Valais – everything is more "refreshingly good value" than "reassuringly expensive".

 4. The resort of Baquiera-Beret may be little-known, but with 38 lifts and 165km of marked runs, it is comparable in size to Breckenridge in Colorado or Mayrhofen in Austria.
-You can heliski all morning before being dropped at Baqueira for lunch and afternoon skiing – or just ski in resort for a day if weather prevents flying or you’ve done enough heliskiing.
+You can heliski all morning before being dropped at Baqueira for lunch and afternoon skiing, or just ski in resort for a day if weather prevents flying or you’ve done enough heliskiing.

-5. This is the ideal place to combine heliskiing with ski-touring and ski tours can be done with a heli-drop to begin or unassisted.
+5. This is the ideal place to combine heliskiing with ski-touring, and ski tours can be done with a heli-drop to begin or unassisted.
 At 3,404m, Aneto is the Pyrenees’ highest peak, overlooking the Val d’Aran from the Posets-Maladeta National Park and making for a memorable ski tour.

 6. The gastronomic experience is spectacular with pintxos, tapas, jamon iberico and cote de boeuf (bone-in ribeye) grilled on an open fire featuring heavily.

-7. In your average heliski lodge après-ski can be a little one-dimensional but here you get the benefit of a resort/village experience with a wealth of bars and restaurants so there is no chance of cabin fever – this place is buzzing with Spanish vibes.
+7. In your average heliski lodge, après-ski can be a little one-dimensional.
+But here you get the benefit of a resort/village experience with a wealth of bars and restaurants, so there is no chance of cabin fever – this place is buzzing with Spanish vibes.

 10. Flexibility - the programme does not operate with fixed dates like most heliskiing so you can choose dates and durations that suit you, as well as mixing up your heli days with freeride and touring days.